UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 ## Language-specific examples

 For the purposes of demonstrating the new classification system a number of examples have been prepared for a range of UD languages.
-The examples are in English, but where they are ambiguous in a given language both variants will be given.
+The examples are in English, but where they are ambiguous in a given language multiple variants will be given.

 01. She is a student
 02. I am a student